SlideShareInc/swift-style-guide/swift_style_guide.md

     Reasoning: When class constants are supported, the way the constant is accessed will not change.

 #### Closures
-- Do not use parameters when declaring parameter names to use in a closure.
+- Do not use parameter types when declaring parameter names to use in a closure.
 Also, keep parameter names on same line as opening brace for closures:

 ```swift
 doSomethingWithCompletion() { param1 in